docker/docs/docker-for-azure/index.md

 When setting up the ARM template, you will be prompted for the App ID (a UUID) and the app secret.
-If you are deploying Docker Community Edition for Azure and specified the resource group name and location parameters, choose the option to deploy the template into an **existing resource group** and pass the same name and region/location that you used when running the `create-sp-azure` helper-script.
+If you are deploying Docker Community Edition for Azure and specified the resource group name and location parameters, choose the option to deploy the template into an **existing resource group** and pass the same name and region/location that you used when running the `create-sp-azure` helper script.

 <img src="img/service-principal.png" />